rizfn/Self-Organized-Soil/docs/notes.md

 Dimension 3: Reduce every cluster to a point (within the cluster), and do box counting on the points

 Also check if after fixing bug, correlation between survival and power law

+## Meeting 37: 3rd May 2024

+Check information dimension, which doesn't agree with box. $P^2$

+Check also correlation dimension.
+Also Grassberger dimension $P^1$

+Check for DP for empty sites

+Look at parasite reproduction rate correlation with power law

+Bethe lattice exact renormalization can be done, so this can be seen.

+Try bethe lattice!
+Ignore ESPL, and look for FSPL correlation with DP point